a-temlyakov/brian/readme.md

 [MPEG-7](http://cse.sc.edu/~temlyaka/datasets.html) dataset.

-The algorithms only need a similiarty matrix that can be used to rank the instances of the dataset.
+The algorithms only need a similiarty matrix that can be used to rank the instances of any dataset.

 ## usage